coderofsalvation/personality-insights/numeric.md

 ## Limitations for Arabic and Korean input
 {: #limitations}

 For Arabic and Korean input, the service's models are unable to produce meaningful results for a subset of personality characteristics.
 For the following characteristics, normalized percentile scores are always `0.5` and raw scores are always the mean of the original distribution.
+The `significant` field for each of these characteristics is always `false`.
 Do *not* rely on the results for these characteristics as part of the personality profile of the author.

 <table>
   <caption>Table 1.
-Characteristics whose results are not meaningful</caption>
+Characteristics whose results are not significant</caption>
   <tr>
     <th style="text-align:left; vertical-align:bottom">
       Characteristics